ProteinsWebTeam/interpro-docs/docs/browse.rst

 .. :ref:quick_search searchways.html#quick-search

 You can get to entry pages in InterPro in lots of different ways.
 Commonly this will involve clicking on a link to an entry from one of the :doc:`search methods </searchways>`.
 This section describes the different types of entries and what you will find for each of their pages.

-There are 7 categories of entry pages in InterPro:
+There are 8 categories of pages in InterPro:

 - :ref:`InterPro entry <entry_page>`
 - :ref:`Member database signature <memberdb_page>`